 When all parties have put in their evidence, the attorneys make closing arguments, and the case concludes.
 Occasionally the parties may want to offer legal briefs, but the decision to accept them is entirely up to the Arbitrators.

-Arbitration hearings are typically scheduled for two consecutive days, months in advance, although in recent years it is the rare case that is completed in two hearing days.
+Arbitration hearings are typically scheduled for two to five consecutive days, months in advance, although in recent years it is the rare case that is completed in two hearing days.
 The scheduling and conduct of the hearings is one of the more annoying parts of the arbitration process.

 The arbitration process is still considered to be a “businessman’s forum” and hearings are scheduled at the convenience of the arbitrators, the parties, and their attorneys.
 With a minimum of 7 people, the scheduling of hearings is a problem, since there are 7 different schedules to take into consideration, and all of the parties, including most of the arbitrators, are actively employed.
 The schedules of the arbitrators, parties, attorneys, and witnesses often result in a delay of months before hearings are scheduled.